-Or you could try wrapping fillets of flaky white fish like cod or scrod in bacon and then pan-searing.
-Roast chicken or quail would be a nice pairing; or if the other white meat is your preference, try roasting a loin, braising a shoulder (perhaps in white wine or beer, chicken stock and mustard), or searing some chops.
+Alternatively, you could try wrapping fillets of flaky white fish like cod or scrod in bacon and then pan-searing.
+Roast chicken or quail would be a nice pairing too; or, if the other white meat is your preference, try roasting a pork loin, braising a pork shoulder (perhaps in white wine or beer, chicken stock and mustard), or searing some pork chops.
 But the star of the show, as far as I’m concerned, is the roasted Brussels sprouts.

 Roasted Brussels Sprouts

 Makes about 2 cups, but I might double it if

 serving to 4 adults, even as a side dish